Loss, Grief, and Mourning: Beyond Kübler-Ross (6 CE’s)

 - Describe the challenges related to Persistent Complex Bereavement diagnosis

-Heather Servaty-Seib, Ph.D., is a professor in the Counseling Psychology Doctoral Program at Purdue University and a licensed psychologist.
+Heather L. Servaty-Seib, Ph.D., HSPP is a professor in the Counseling Psychology Doctoral Program at Purdue University and a licensed psychologist.
 She maintains a small, grief-focused, private practice.
-Dr. Servaty-Seib is well published in the areas of adolescent and young adult bereavement, social support and grief, and the use of loss as a broad model for conceptualizing significant life events.
+Dr. Servaty-Seib is well-published in the areas of adolescent and young adult bereavement, social support and grief, and the use of loss as a broad model for conceptualizing significant life events.
 She is a past president of the Association for Death Education and Counseling (ADEC) and received the ADEC Death Educator award in 2013.
-Her recent scholarship has been focused in areas of young adult grief including a co-edited volume entitled Assisting Bereaved College Students and a co-authored book (currently in press) of autobiographical narratives by grieving college students.
+Much of her recent scholarship has been focused in the area of young adult grief including a co-edited volume entitled Assisting Bereaved College Students and a co-authored book (currently in press) of autobiographical narratives by grieving college students.
+Heather is committed to translating scholarship into action.
+As examples, she teaches a service-learning course in which graduate students serve as the facilitators of an eight-week support program for grieving families with K-12 children and she contributed to efforts at Purdue to create a bereavement leave policy for students and has served as a resource for other campuses that have developed similar policies.